THE ANTECEDENTS OF TRUE REVIVAL (Part 2)

 14 Then Jesus said to them plainly, “Lazarus is dead.
 (NKJV).

-We are certainly not yet ready for true revival if we continue to take pride in our large congregations which are largely spiritually immature, carnal or sensual, or in our gigantic cathedrals and imposing edifices void of God’s presence, or in our material prosperity at the expense of our spiritual prosperity.
+We are certainly not yet ready for true spiritual awakening or revival if we continue to take pride in our large congregations which are largely spiritually immature, carnal or sensual, or in our gigantic cathedrals and imposing edifices void of God’s presence, or in our material prosperity at the expense of our spiritual maturity.

 Many believers today are at ease in Zion because they are undiscerning and oblivious of her corruption and ruins.
 You cannot see today’s Church as the Lord sees her and your heart will not be burdened to passionately and continuously cry out to the Lord to purge His Church and revive her again.

-Like Ezekiel, your eyes need to be opened to see beyond the superficial growth and prosperity of today’s Church before you can be one of God’s revival partners in this generation (Eze.
-8:5-10).
+Like Ezekiel, your eyes need to be opened to see beyond the superficial growth and prosperity of today’s Church before you can be one of God’s revival partners in this generation.